Chylous Pericardium (Chylopericardium)

 Additionally, lymphatic imaging modalities, such as intranodal lymphangiography and dynamic contrast magnetic resonance lymphangiography, might be used to determine the exact source of the lymphatic leak.

 Treatment of chylous pericardium depends on its cause.
-Patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Center for Lymphatic Imaging and Interventions.
+Patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Jill and Mark Fishman Center for Lymphatic Disorders.
 The team will determine the best treatment approach for each patient’s condition.

 When lymphatic imaging is able demonstrate the source of the leak leading to chylous pericardium it can be sealed using an embolization procedure.